PelagusWallet/pelagus-extension/rfb/rfb-3-multinetwork-dapp-connections.md

   - migration mode: (if the payload is empty): it reads all the dapp permissions that has already been granted and
     - reads all the permissions granted from `ProviderBridgeService` and the selected address
     - populates the payload with current selected address and network and dispatches the `setSelectedAddressOnNetwork`
-    - calls the `setSelectedAddressOnNetwork` method on `InternalEthereumProvider` which persists all dApps with the current address and network information
+    - calls the `setSelectedAddressOnNetwork` method on `InternalQuaiProvider` which persists all dApps with the current address and network information
   - normal mode: (if the payload is not empty) dispatches `setSelectedAddressOnNetwork` which overwrites the data in redux

 ###### Update flow